nickjalbert/reading/PAPERS.tex.md

 * Note the identity matrix $I$ is mixed into the rref matrix $R$.

-* Typical rref looks like (I is identity matrix, F is free variables, the columns from I and F may be intermixed):
+* Typical rref looks like (I is identity matrix, F is free variables, the columns from I and F may be intermixed, $r$ pivot rows AND columns, $m-r$ free rows, $n-r$ free columns):

 $$
     \begin{bmatrix}